mathkimchi/singularity/DEVLOG.md

 Bruh, I am just spamming `Arc<Mutex<Box<T>>>` everywhere.
 I feel like I surely have a circular reference somewhere and it is very ugly.

+2026-01-08 10:03AM

+The code makes me want to puke.
+Because of Rust's ownership rules, it is really hard to reuse functions in this case.
+Specifically, I was avoiding giving a reference to the parent (RecursiveNodeApplet) to the hooks, because the parent holds the child which holds the hook so if the hook holds the parent, we get a circular loop.
+There might also be a problem with Mutex getting infinitely stuck.
+But this means that I have to isolate everything that the hooks need to hold.
+So certain operations like updating the window to be the focused node has to be implemented 3 times
+(once for children, once for the primary child, and once for the focused node itself).

+I am going to look into weak references as well as creating bundling every shared object into just one type that is held by the hooks and parent.

+2026-01-09 9:22AM

+I have decided it will be easiest to start with `DividedApplet` without a special main child.
+I will add that later though.

+2025-01-16 11:58AM

+I have invaded a random Stats class because I got a class off, and I feel so productive.
+I finally squashed the multiple deadlocks I had, and surprisingly everything just worked smoothly from there.
+I am a little worried that the chances of deadlocks will only increase as the project gets more complicated.
+If that happens, I might end up just putting everything in its own thread, though that would make this architecture useless.

+Well, I am going to commit what I have.
+This is the first time I am running an app that holds another app.